clairernovotny/ReferenceGenerator/readme.md

 - This tool does not currently run on mono if you're using an "classic PCL".
 The tool needs all of the PCL contracts from the `Reference Assemblies` folder for comparison; if there's an equiv on Mono, then this could be fixed.
 Alternatively, if you only need project.json based projects, then there's no limitation.

 ## Changelog
+- 1.3.5: Fix for pre-release number parsing so that it can work with a "number" group that is larger than `int.MaxValue` ([#13](https://github.com/onovotny/ReferenceGenerator/pull/13))
 - 1.3.4: Set `developmentDependency=true` to prevent `NuSpec.ReferenceGenerator` from being seen a runtime dependency
 - 1.3.3: Add backslash to NuSpecFile search path when SolutionDir isn't defined, don't define SolutionDir if it's not already defined
 - 1.3.2: Check for blank `$(SolutionDir)` and default to parent directory of project